Triceps Tendonitis — A Helpful Guide to Pain at the Back of the Elbow

 To address the underlying causes of triceps tendonitis and prevent its recurrence, consider these strategies:

 • Self-Myofascial Release (SMR): Use massage balls to release tight triceps.
-SMR is the fastest and most effective way to eliminate muscle tension at the source of this condition.
-See the SMR exercise in the section below.
+SMR is an effective and reliable way to resolve muscle tension at the source of this condition.

 • Cold Therapy: Apply ice to relieve burning pain and reduce inflammation.